areistel/game1/ReadMe.md

 ## Story
 It is a hot motor bike game.
-You will drive a long way (no fake new, its a realy long way!!).
+You will drive a long way (no fake news, its a realy long way!!).